ghassemiN/music-metadata/README.md

-It's just a python django task.
+It's just a python django task. get CSV file and save it's data into db, then by using REST API response json data.
-It gets CSV file (certain field) through upload form, then save its data into DB after converting in list.